SQream/sqream_docs/connecting_to_sqream/client_platforms/sql_workbench.rst

 #.
 Start SQL workbench.
 If you are using 64 bit windows, run ``SQLWorkbench64.exe`` instead of ``SQLWOrkbench.exe``.

-Setting up the SQream DB JDBC driver profile
+Setting up the SQream DB JDBC Driver Profile
 ---------------------------------------------

 #.
 Define a connection profile - :menuselection:`&File --> &Connect window (Alt+C)`